Bassia scoparia L. Formerly Kochia scoparia

 Also known as: Burning bush, mock-cypress, Mexican firebush, Mexican fireweed.

-Weed biology often informs management decisions.
-Weed management practices that disrupt the weed’s life cycle by targeting weak points will result in better weed control.
 The biology of kochia is particularly problematic because of its ability to emerge in early-spring, grow rapidly, and tolerate heat, drought, and saline soil conditions.
 The spread of kochia, including widespread herbicide-resistant biotypes, is facilitated by obligate outcrossing and tumbleweed physical seed dispersal mechanisms.
 Small emerging kochia seedlings have leaves that are densely covered in small, fine, white hairs in what is commonly referred to as the button stage.
 Herbicide applications during button stage are discouraged (as often stated on herbicide label) as leaf hairs can reduce foliar absorption of herbicides by suspending droplets above the leaf cuticle on the leaf hairs.

 Around two weeks after seedling emergence, leaf hair density decreases as leaves grow.
 After the button stage, kochia leaves maintain fine leaf hairs on the bottom of the leaf, while leaf tops are smooth.
 It is common to see high seedling densities, especially around the location where the parent plant was growing before detaching from the soil when mature.
 This is often referred to as a “kochia mat.”